 - 4.0 Constitutionally and legally, Governing boards often bear ultimate responsibility for an Organisation.
-Within that broad framework, the roles and responsibilities which organisations expect their Governing bodies to perform usually include; - a) legal responsibilities & requirements (serving as Trustees / Company directors) - b) taking the long-term view(serving as 'think tank' and environmental analysts) - c) policy-making (deciding the overall broad strategy and procedural framework) - d) supervision & support (ensuring proper policy implementation) - e) financial responsibility for the organization - f) Representation and accountability (protecting Government's interests) - g) Monitoring the quality of service delivery - h) Ethical policies and equal opportunities (ensuring that clear statements of intent and codes of practice are developed, implemented and maintained). - 5.0 While Managements may have deeper insights into the day-to-day operational issues of the organization, the Boards have top views of the same Organization.
+Within that broad framework, the roles and responsibilities which organisations expect their Governing bodies to perform usually include; - a) legal responsibilities & requirements (serving as Trustees / Company directors i.e establishment of standing committees i.e, finance and general purpose and staff and establishment) - b) taking the long-term view(serving as 'think tank' and environmental analysts i.e formulae for membership of committees) - c) policy-making (deciding the overall broad strategy and procedural framework i.e approval of annual budgets) - d) supervision & support (ensuring proper policy implementation i.e setting up of ad-hoc committees to address specific issues)

+- e) financial responsibility for the organization - f) Representation and accountability (protecting Government's interests) - g) Monitoring the quality of service delivery - h) Ethical policies and equal opportunities (ensuring that clear statements of intent and codes of practice are developed, implemented and maintained). - 5.0 While Managements may have deeper insights into the day-to-day operational issues of the organization, the Boards have top views of the same Organization.
 Board/Management relationship can therefore be best described as symbiotic because neither Management nor the Board can exist without each other and as such, both need each other to flourish.
 It is only when the Board and the Management co-exist in a harmonious manner can there be true progress for the organization.